Car Accident Lawyer in Atlanta, GA

 Be Prepared in Case it Happens

 No, most of us don’t plan for an accident.
 But maybe we should.
-The Insurance Institute for Highway Safety offers the following tips as to what you can do so that you will be more prepared in the unfortunate event that you are involved in a crash:
+The Insurance Institute for Highway Safety offers the following tips, so that you can be prepared in case of a crash:

 - Keep relevant documents in your car, such as registration and proof of insurance.
-Additionally, you should keep a list of medical information that may be important if you are ever seriously injured and unable to give the information to emergency workers yourself.
-Examples of the information you may need include any allergies you have and the name of your regular doctor.
+Additionally, you should keep a list of medical information that may be important if you are ever seriously injured and unable to communicate with workers yourself.
+This can include a list of allergies or the name of your regular doctor.

 - Keep emergency items in your car, such as flares, cones, and blankets.
 Also, keep a pen and a notepad handy in case you need to jot down names and contact information for witnesses or the license plate number of a car.